b-t-k/pdf2epub3fixed/README.md

     - landmarks
     - languages to package and individual pages
     - place holders for alt text
-- uses otf fonts as well as ttf fonts
+- now uses otf fonts as well as ttf fonts
 - creates jpg's rather than png's
 - moves css file to its own folder
 - adds default links in nav toc in case the pdf does not have proper bookmarks
 - detects and preserves font colors
-- removes deprecated ncx files
+- removes deprecated ncx file
 - renames the first page to cover.xhtml and starts the rest at page_1
 - changes urn to isbn number
 - converts backgrounds (images) to rgb and puts them in a image folder
-- adjust opf rendition metadata and add page spreads to spine.
-It makes the assumption there will be a cover so the first item will always be `page-spread-right`
+- adjust opf spine rendition metadata and adds page spreads to spine.
+It makes the assumption there will be a cover so the first and second file will always be `page-spread-right`
-- modified the smallcaps function to change all caps to `<span class="upper">` and converts it ti titlecase
+- modified the smallcaps function to change all caps to `<span class="upper">` and converts it to titlecase
-- adds a fonts folder if one doesn't exist
+- adds a fonts folder to collect fonts if one doesn't exist
-- subs in html entities for special characters like "&"
+- subs in html entities (work in progress) for special characters like "&"
 - updated the zip function to simplify and match my other scripts
 - moved a few functions to functions.py